Alerts

 Park is Completely Closed

-Kopachuck is closed to the public until the summer of 2025 for major construction of roads and buildings.
+Kopachuck State Park is closed to the public until Summer 2025 for major construction of roads and buildings.
 Learn more and check for updates here.

 Burn Ban Level 3